TomMonks/swast-forecast-tool/README.md

 ## Aims:

-The tool predicts the number of calls that result in one or more dispatches of ambulances.
+The tool predicts the number of calls that result in the dispatch of one or more ambulances.

 ## Methods: